 - Background Image

-- This is the image that is used on the game world’s login screen once the game has been loaded.
-It’s recommended you use 1920x1080 or larger images for best appearance, but any web safe image format and resolution will work here.
-This field is optional and can be changed later by editing the world after it’s created.
+- This is the image that is used on the game world's login screen once the world has been launched.
+It's recommended that you use 1920x1080 or larger images for best appearance, but any web safe image format and resolution will work here.
+This field is optional and can be changed later by editing the world after it's created.

 - Next Session